TheIconfactory/Tapestry/Documentation/API.md

   * default\_color: `String` with a default color name for feeds created by the connector.
 Valid values are "purple", "gold", "blue", "coral", "slate", "orange", "green", "teal".
 If no value is specified, "gray" will be used.
   * item\_style: `String` with either "post" or "article" to define the content layout.
   * version: `Number` with an integer value that increments with newer versions of the connector.
 If no value is supplied, 1 is assumed.
+  * crosstalk: `String` with "inclusive", "exclusive", or "disabled".
+See the explanation of these modes below.

 Optional properties:

   * needs\_verification: `Boolean` with true if verification is needed (by calling `verify()`)